ai-atoms/milady-docs/src/contents/general.rst

 - Representation of structures in the feature space of atomic descriptors
 - Analysis, sparcification, and optimization of training databases

-We are open source we are interesteds if want to contribute to the developement, we provide a large choice in the :ref:`descriptors<sec:descriptors>`, many type of regression :ref:`models<sec:models>` from linear, quadratic, polynomial chaos to
+We are open source and if are interested to implement new facilities, participate and contribute to the developememnts, we are happy to share with you this experience.
+We provide a large choice in the :ref:`descriptors<sec:descriptors>`, many type of regression :ref:`models<sec:models>` from linear, quadratic, polynomial chaos to
 :ref:`kernel<sec:kernel>`. ``MILADY`` is designed for High Performance Computing (HPC) calculations with many level of parallelism using
 MPI, PBLAS and ScaLapack technologies.